soos3d/Predict-a-smart-contract-address/README.md

 1. [Deploy a node](https://docs.chainstack.com/platform/join-a-public-network).
 1. [View node access and credentials](https://docs.chainstack.com/platform/view-node-access-and-credentials).

-After you have access to your Goerli enpoint on Chainstack, you can add the new network in MetaMaks.
+After you have access to your Fuji enpoint on Chainstack, you can add the new network in MetaMaks.

 Learn how to [add new endpoints to your MetaMask](https://chainstack.com/reliable-transactions-with-chainstack/) with this article about fault-proof transactions.

+Once you have access to the Fuji testnet, you'll need some testnet AVAX.
+Get some at the [Avalanche Fuji faucet](https://faucet.avax.network/)

 ### Deploy the contract using Remix